• Home

 Jump to Recipe Print Recipe

 You know I take my oatmeal recipes very seriously, because why give a recipe for something most people eyeball?
 And my answer is: I give a recipe when I think it’s really worth it.
-These bloobs?
-Worth it.
+The ratios here are worth it.

 Table of contents